 Stopping on the short walk along the beach, a brave deer had managed to muster up enough courage to languish near the beach and relax in the midday heat.
 Watching it in the middle distance as the huge Komodo Dragon – easily a match for it in size and significantly more powerful – prowled not twenty feet away.
-I braced myself and readied my camera, thinking at any second now I would have a David Attenborough moment as the Dragon claimed its victim as a snack, but serendipity was seemingly on the deer’s side this time as the Dragon changed direction and walked away from the deer instead.
+I braced myself and all at once willed the Deer to run and at the same time readied my camera, thinking at any second now I would have a David Attenborough moment as the Dragon claimed its victim as a snack.
+This was Natural World Live, a wildlife documentary in better than 4K, 3D high def viewing!
+But serendipity was seemingly on the deer’s side this time as the Dragon changed direction and walked away from the deer instead.

 Despite the magnificent monsters that prowl the exterior of the islands and the difficulty in getting to this remote part of the world, the three islands that make up Komodo National Park, Rinca, Komodo and Padar are each in their own way a stunning paradise that should be on everyone’s bucket list.

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.